Walking the Royal Mile Edinburgh is one of the top things to do in the city.

 One of the main attractions and particularities of the Royal Mile Edinburgh are the narrow side street called ‘closes’.
 Wikipedia has a list of the closes.

-Those closes were usually named after a memorable occupant of an apartment or a trade made there.
+These closes were usually named after a memorable occupant of an apartment or a trade made there.

 The Closes nearest to the castle can have steep slopes.
 They are narrow and between tall buildings as housing was an issue when they were built.

-St Gile's Cathedral
+The St Giles Cathedral

 Its most famous feature is the crown-shaped spire.
 It was built in the late 14th century and restored in the 19th.
 It is dedicated to St Giles, the Patron saint of Edinburgh.